Xyr3n/Team_2/AudioFeatures_Analysis.md

 - Statistical analysis using boxplots and summary statistics for loudness

 **Julio Dela Cruz:**
-- Plot correlation & regression line between danceablity vs popularity with conclusion of analysis
+- Plot correlation & regression line between Danceablity vs Popularity with conclusion of analysis
 - Statistical analysis using boxplots and summary statistics for danceability
 - Plot correlation & regression line between Energy vs Popularity with conclusion of analysis
 - Statistical analysis using boxplots and summary statistics for energy